LeHenningo/Vertical-Jump-Height-Measurement-for-Kitesurfing/README.md

 Motion-Sensor-Approach:

-- Knowing it´s tilt code is working as intended
+- Knowing it´s tilt code is working as intended.
-- Calculating Jump height from Z-Axis-Acceleration
+- Calculating Jump height from Z-Axis-Acceleration is working as intended.
 ToDo: Both codes have to be combined with a filter to accomplish true Jump-Height while tilted.

 Barometer-Approach: